 Denial of Service (DoS)

 DoS attacks have been designed to prevent users of this service from accessing the data and the applications.
-By compelling the targeted cloud service to ingest excessive amounts of the finite system resources such as processor power, network bandwidth, and disk space, the attackers might cause the system to slow down and leave all legitimate users without access to the services.
+By compelling the targeted cloud service to ingest excessive amounts of finite system resources such as processor power, network bandwidth, and disk space, the attackers might cause the system to slow down and leave all legitimate users without access to the services.